pingcap/docs/v2.1/how-to/upgrade/from-previous-version.md

 Edit the `inventory.ini` file.
 For IP information, see the `/home/tidb/tidb-ansible-bak/inventory.ini` backup file.

+> **Note:**
+>
-Pay special attention to the following variables configuration.
+> Pay special attention to the following variables configuration.
 For variable meaning, see [Description of other variables](/v2.1/how-to/deploy/orchestrated/ansible.md#edit-other-variables-optional).

 1. Make sure that `ansible_user` is the normal user.
 For unified privilege management, remote installation using the root user is no longer supported.
 The default configuration uses the `tidb` user as the SSH remote user and the program running user.